-On a trip to Oileán Chléire (Cape Clear) an island off County Cork he saw how the islanders had formed a cooperative Comharchumann Chléire Teoranta to administer the electric system, create employment through developing the fishing, farming and tourism sectors.
-After a further fact finding trip, research and public meetings, on January 1st 1974 Antur Aelhaearn was registered as a Community Cooperative Society which was in fact a historical occasion as the very first Community Cooperative to be formed in the UK.
+On a trip to Oileán Chléire (Cape Clear) an island off County Cork he saw how the islanders had formed a cooperative Comharchumann Chléire Teoranta to administer the electric system and create employment through developing the fishing, farming and tourism sectors.
+After a further fact-finding trip, research and public meetings, on January 1st 1974 Antur Aelhaearn was registered as a Community Cooperative Society an event which was in fact a historical occasion as the very first Community Cooperative to be formed in the UK.

 The membership fee or share of the Cooperative hardly broke the bank at £1 and over 80% of the villagers signed up.
 The membership fee didn’t entitle anyone to a dividend as all profits were to be reinvested in the community but did allow the resident to vote in the AGM and to put forward ideas for new projects.
 They did allow outside investment without voting rights in the form of loan stock (this is where someone puts forward funds as collateral for a loan) and paid interest on this if the person wanted.
 People across Wales, Europe and America took up this offer.

 - To ensure and promote Llanaelhaearn and the surrounding area’s existence as a community and especially to overturn the tendency of depopulation.

 - To provide employment for the area and in this, establish or invite any industry, trade or businesses which are compatible with the area’s character.

 - To provide houses, facilities or services when they are needed that would be beneficial to society.

 - When it would be necessary to facilitate the achievement of the above, to provide any appropriate service, trade or business.